 If the non-custodial parent is a WV resident, the Worker must notify the family that the sole reason for ineligibility is the non-excepted health insurance.
 The Worker must explain the coverage and allow the client to make a decision about the option.
-See item 2 above.
-If the client terminates the coverage, there is no 6-month waiting period for establishing WV CHIP or 12-month waiting period for WV CHIP Premium Expansion eligibility.
+See Worker's Responsibilities above.
+If the client terminates the coverage, there is no 3-month waiting period for establishing WV CHIP or WV CHIP Premium Expansion eligibility.